 What Are Gross Misdemeanor Charges?

-In the perspective of the law in the United States, gross misdemeanors are more serious than standard misdemeanors, but they are still categorized as minor offenses.
+From the perspective of the law in the United States, gross misdemeanors are more serious than standard misdemeanors, but they are still categorized as minor crimes and offenses.
 Petty theft, simple assault, and driving while intoxicated are examples of this type of crime.

 What is a Wobbler?